Not all natural ingredients belong on your face and in some cases can cause damage.

 Some seemingly harmless natural ingredients that are quite popular in DIY beauty can cause

 *Throw off the balance of the skin leaving it vulnerable to bacteria that can result in acne.

 Some ingredients may offer quick results but do not support the longevity of the skin.
 I always teach my natural beauty clients that it is far better to use gentle ingredients that support the health of the skin than it is to succumb to quick fixes that can cause damage.

-Here are some of the top natural beauty ingredients I suggest avoiding.
+Top natural beauty ingredients I suggest avoiding:

 Too many essential oils

 While essential oils are a great way to support our health, wellness, and natural beauty they should be used in moderation.
 Those with sensitive skin may want to avoid them all together or at least use them in minimal amounts in their skincare routine.

 One of the top complaints I hear from women about natural beauty products is that they contain too many essential oils.
 I agree and really don't understand why so many natural beauty brands feel the need to add so many of them to their products.
 Don't get me wrong, they can be wonderful, but less is always more in my opinion.